antropova/converter-cli/README.md

 ---
-  tags: cli, oo, playlister, parser
+  tags: cli, oo, playlister, parser, full-application
   language: ruby
   resources: 1
 ---

 # Playlister CLI

-In `playlister-rb`, you built a simple domain model for Aritsts, Songs, and Genres.
+In [playlister-rb](http://learn.flatironschool.com/lessons/940), you built a simple domain model for Artists, Songs, and Genres.
 It is now time to make use of that domain model to build an interactive Command Line Jukebox that is populated with data from a folder filled with MP3s.

 ## Setting Up the Project